bjoerrrrn/docker-jitsi-meet-customweb/README.md

 - JITSI_WATERMARK_LINK=meet.strate.media

 The logo is fetched on container creation.
 So if you want to change the settings you have to recreate the container.
 Title and watermark are configured in interface_config.js - the file is persisted in a volume at default.
-You can change settings there live or
+You can change settings there at runtime or wipe the file and let it recreate on container creation.

 I know- its a dirty hack and far from docker guidelines, but hey, take it or leave it. ;-)